akshayKhot/akshayKhot.github.io/_posts/2021-7-8-ruby-abbrev.md

 **When do I use it?**

-You might wonder, like I did on first coming across this module, what's a good use case where I'd need to use it?
 Let's say your program has a set of commands.
-But for better usability, you also want to allow the users of your program to type as few keys as possible to get their task done.
+But you also want to allow the users of your program to type as few keys as possible when entering the commands.
 For example, to execute a `generate` command, the users could type `gen` or even `g`, and your program should work as expected.

 However, let's say you have a `generic` command, then you shouldn't allow the users to type `gen`, as that would be ambiguous.
 In this case, use the `Abbrev` module to get the non-conflicting abbreviations for your commands.

 Here is a code example from the book **Programming Ruby** that demonstrates this feature.